 Letting a friend go is never easy — but sometimes it’s the best decision for your financial and mental wellbeing.
 When you end a relationship with a significant other, you usually follow a process, but friendships can be trickier.
 There’s no standard process to help you let go of a friendship, and as a result, the emotions you’ll experience can be confusing.

-If you’ve been feeling anxious about a friendship for some time, you might already be aware that the relationship is toxic, emotionally draining, or simply no longer serves you.
+You may have been feeling anxious about a friendship for some time.
+Or perhaps you might be feeling disappointed or let down by a friend consistently.
+Either way, you might already be aware that the relationship is toxic, emotionally draining, or simply no longer serves you.
 That’s okay — people change and evolve over time, and friendships that once felt like lifelines may no longer fit into our new lives.

 How to peacefully let go of a friendship